felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/configuration.md

 ---

-Resetting the configuration does not remove the operation logs displayed in the main page.
+Resetting the configuration does not delete the operation logs displayed in the main page.